rafael145a/react-audio-recorder/README.md

 yarn add react-audio-voice-recorder
 ```

+## Version 2.3.0
+- Added support to NextJs 15

 ## Migrating from v1 → v2
 ### Breaking changes
 - In v2 the `AudioRecorder` prop `downloadFileExtension` no longer supports `mp3` and `wav` without the website using this package being [cross-origin isolated](https://web.dev/cross-origin-isolation-guide/).
 This change was made in order to fix [issue #54](https://github.com/samhirtarif/react-audio-recorder/issues/54) in v1.2.1